jessebot/onboardme/configs/terminal/README.md

 ### basic

-- verminal
-high-contrast + transparancy
+- verminal: high-contrast + transparancy

-- hyper-dracula
-simple semi-dark material theme with good contrast
+- hyper-dracula: simple semi-dark material theme with good contrast

-- hyper-materialshell
-similar to dracula but darker
+- hyper-materialshell: similar to dracula but darker

-- hypernasa
-see the daily nasa picture in your terminal. looks nice, but can suck on days where th pic doesnt contrast well
+- hypernasa: see the daily nasa picture in your terminal. looks nice, but can suck on days where th pic doesnt contrast well

-- hyper-pokemon
-configure your own poke station! configurable flat desgn pokemon walpapers with color matching text + tab iconse
+- hyper-pokemon: configure your own poke station! configurable flat desgn pokemon walpapers with color matching text + tab iconse

 ## install zsh plugin manager